espocrm/documentation/docs/administration/jobs.md

 ### Daemon

-Requires pcntl and posix extensions.
+Requires *pcntl* and *posix* extensions.

-It's recommended to turn on processing jobs in parallel processes: Administration > Scheduled Jobs > Jobs (top-right corner) > Settings (top-right corner) > Jobs Run in Parallel.
+It's recommended to turn on processing jobs in parallel processes: Administration > Jobs > Settings (in the top-right corner) > Jobs Run in Parallel.
 Note: Parallel processing is not supported on Windows environment.

 Command to start daemon using nohup: